Negative Space in Photography| When & When Not to Use It?

 It is because designers will be looking for such negative space images for designing the flyers, brochures, and pamphlets.

-So, if your image already comes with this space, it makes their life easy.
+Thus, if your image already comes with this space, it makes their life easy.

 They don’t have to work additionally to cut the main subject.
 They can use this space to write their content, provided the background colors match.